Nights-Software/ns-docs/resources/nightShifts.md

 1. Ensure or start this resource in your server.cfg, make sure it starts before the 'night_shifts' resource.

-1. If you are using ModernHUD, comment out `provide "nearest-postal"` in the fxmanifest.lua of ModernHUD, refresh and restart.
+1. If you are using ModernHUD or SimpleHUD, comment out `provide "nearest-postal"` in the fxmanifest.lua of ModernHUD or SimpleHUD and restart the server (not just the resource).

 Example:
 ```lua